The Resurrection of the dead

 Just as we cannot enter the ocean at whim and walk around on the

-ocean floor breathing water, so we cannot enter into "the life of the
+ocean floor breathing water, so we cannot enter into "The life of the

 age to come" without preparation.
 While yet in this world we must